Nick Jooste: Rugby career

 Jooste turned out for both Australian Schools Barbarians and Australia Schoolboys in 2015 and later in the year became just the sixth Australian player to earn a Super Rugby contract whilst still in high school.
 The others were Kurtley Beale, Quade Cooper, James O'Connor, Luke Jones and Chris Feauai-Sautia.

+He did not make a competitive appearance for the Brumbies in Super Rugby and joined Western Force in 2019 and later joined Melbourne Rebels.

+Jooste signed with San Diego Legion for the 2025 Major League Rugby season.